dwest77a/stac-notebooks/README.md

 # stac-notebooks
-Repo conatining exampel notebooks showcasing the capabilities of the CEDA STAC API
+Repo conatining example notebooks showcasing the capabilities of the CEDA STAC API